Nicholls Colonels women's basketball

 The Nicholls Colonels women's basketball team represents Nicholls State University in Thibodaux, Louisiana, United States.
 The school's team currently competes in the Southland Conference, which is part of the National Collegiate Athletic Association's Division I. Nicholls' first women's basketball team was fielded in 1974–1975.
-The team plays its home games at 3,800-seat Stopher Gymnasium and are coached by Justin Payne.
+The team plays its home games at 3,800-seat Stopher Gymnasium and are coached by Jalyn Johnson-Joubert.